Over 11 lakh will be hit by Odisha’s decision to link pension schemes to Aadhaar, says rights groups

 “The Aadhaar-enabled Payments System comes with its own share of failures, due to poor design, missing safeguards, and a confusing array of failure codes,” the statement said.
 “Remedying this is close to impossible for those who are not mobile, have limited access to transportation, or live in an area far from administrative headquarters.
 These difficulties have been exponentially exacerbated by the ongoing pandemic.”

-In light of these factors, the groups demanded that the Odisha government must reverse its recent order to ensure that rights of the most vulnerable citizens of our country are not curtailed due to “experiments with technology”.
+In light of these factors, the groups demanded that the Odisha government must reverse its recent order to ensure that rights of the most vulnerable citizens are not curtailed due to “experiments with technology”.
 “Awake to the pandemic-related threats fingerprint authentication poses, biometric authentication has been suspended in many states during the pandemic,” they said.